Emotional Intelligence Certification: Do Life Coaches Need It?

 The first step towards becoming a certified emotional intelligence coach is researching ICF-accredited programs.

-All of these programs meet rigorous standards set by the International Coach Federation, so you can be confident you’re receiving quality training that aligns with current industry best practices!
+All of these programs meet rigorous standards set by the International Coaching Federation, so you can be confident you’re receiving quality training that aligns with current industry best practices.

 Not sure where to start?
-We’ve gathered some of the best life coaching certification programs that are well-suited for emotional intelligence coaching and so much more.
+We’ve gathered some of the best life coaching certification programs well-suited for emotional intelligence coaching and much more.

 Select a Program That Fits Your Needs

 There are plenty of ICF-accredited programs out there with different levels of certifications and specializations.
-Choose an ICF-accredited emotional intelligence coaching program that fits the credential you want to get – ACC, PCC, or MCC.
+Choose ICF-accredited emotional intelligence life coach training that fits the credential you prefer, namely:

-You won’t necessarily find a program that only teaches emotional intelligence coaching since that will be a part of nearly all programs.
-But read the syllabus carefully to make sure it takes up a big portion of the curriculum.
+Emotional intelligence coaching will be a part of nearly all programs, so you won’t necessarily find one that solely focuses on this area.
+However, read the syllabus carefully to see if it takes up a big portion of the curriculum.

 Here are just a few examples of programs you can consider taking:

-• Institute for Professional Excellence in Coaching (IPEC): The Institute for Professional Excellence in Coaching (IPEC) is a well-known certified life coach institute.
-The best thing about this program is they run tons of in-person events that inspire and energize coaches!
-The program includes almost 400 hours of formal training.
-A program at the IPEC offers role-play exercises, writing, simulations, and top-tier teaching.
+• Institute for Professional Excellence in Coaching (iPEC): The Institute for Professional Excellence in Coaching (iPEC) is a well-known certified life coach institute.
+The best thing about this program is they run tons of in-person events that inspire and energize coaches.
+The program includes almost 400 hours of formal training, role-play, and writing exercises.

 • Coach Training Institute: The CTI has been running its coaching training for over 20 years!
 So you can’t go wrong with this option.
-It’ll take you between 3 days and 6 months to complete, which makes it ideal for all types of life scenarios.
+It’ll take 3 days and 6 months to complete, making it ideal for choosing your own learning pace.

-• Coach Training Alliance: If you want to have a bigger emphasis on the business side of emotional intelligence coaching, this is the program for you.
-With this education in hand, you’ll be in a great position to market your business later on.
+• Coach Training Alliance: If you want to emphasize the business side of emotional intelligence coaching, this is the program for you.
+With this education, you’ll be able to market your business later on.

 • The Certified Life Coach Institute: An ICF-certified coach training program that only takes 3 days?
 Sign me up!
-Although it’s not as comprehensive as other programs on this list, it’s a great option to dip your toes in the world of emotional intelligence coaching before making a bigger investment.
+Although it’s not as comprehensive as other programs on this list, it’s a great option to dip your toes in emotional intelligence coaching before making a bigger investment.

 These are only five options, but the ICF also offers an Education Search Service to help you find the ideal program for you.